 - Graham Dickson, Leila Farzad, Marene Miller, Mike Wozniak, Jonathan Sayer and Reece Shearsmith

-- Mark Boyd, Mark Eaves, Michael Livingstone, Tom Forbes and Iain Wimbush
+- Mark Boyd, Mark Eaves, Michael Livingstone, Tommy Forbes and Iain Wimbush

 Reece Shearsmith explains how a team of comic actors fooled the world's media with a fake story.

 Social Media has turned us all into reporters but do the public and celebrities really understand the consequences of a 'RT', a rant about breaking news, a comment on quirky online tales or a statement on serious scandals?

 Dogged by phone hacking trials and diminishing trust, the British press is enduring an all-time low.
 But at the same time it still faces a daily battle to feed the insatiable appetite of 24/7 rolling news and the internet's desire for shareable news...